EtienneTho/privavox/README.md

 A cleaned version of the scripts and the data necessary to run the analyses will be provided soon within an OSF link.

+## Data

+The data are available at the following link and must be unzip in the main folder: 10.17605/OSF.IO/QUJKD (doi: `10.17605/OSF.IO/QUJKD`)

 ## Author

 * Developped by **Etienne Thoret** - For any questions/suggestions/bugs: please contact me at `firstnamename@gmail.com`